FarronF/limerick-council-meetings/meetings/2021/07/15-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 17th June 2021.md

 identify locations where he feels there is a signage issue, we will review the signage to

-ensure it complies with National Policy.---
+ensure it complies with National Policy.
+---
 5

 6.Question submitted by Councillor Donegan